mik-jozef/chalk/notes/spec-notes.md

 type correctness means that all valid programs are type safe (or vice versa?) should comptime type creation be allowed? if so, should it be possible to use interfaces of comptime-created types?
-I do not like the idea of type correctness depending on results of provably terminationg (or even general) computation. destructuring anonymous object that has extraneous members should be a warning a subset of chalk with its own file extension that could be used instead of json?
+I do not like the idea of type correctness depending on results of general computation, possibly with the restriction that it provably terminates. destructuring anonymous object that has extraneous members should be a warning a subset of chalk with its own file extension that could be used instead of json?
 Only those parts that do not cause computation/only pure computation